 - Applications: Up to 240 application instances may be supported on a single ZigBee node.
-Each application instance communicates via an endpoint, where endpoints are numbered between 1 and 240 (note that endpoint 0 is reserved for the ZDO of the node see below). - Application Framework (AF): The AF facilitates interaction between the applications and the APS layer (see below) through an interface known as a Service Access Point or SAP.
-All application instances are contained inside this framework. - Application Support sub-layer (APS): The APS layer is responsible for: - Communicating with the relevant application for example, when a message arrives to illuminate an LED, the APS layer relays this instruction to the responsible application using the endpoint information in the message. - Maintaining binding tables (see Section 2.6.2) and sending messages between bound nodes - Providing communication with the Trust Centre to obtain authorisation
+Each application instance communicates via an endpoint, where endpoints are numbered between 1 and 240 (note that endpoint 0 is reserved for the ZDO of the node see below). - Application Framework (AF): The AF facilitates interaction between the applications and the APS layer (see below) through an interface known as a Service Access Point or SAP. - ZigBee Device Objects (ZDO): The ZDO represents the ZigBee node type of the device (Co-ordinator, Router or End Device) and has a number of communication roles.
+The ZDO communicates via endpoint 0.
+For more information, refer to Section 2.4.7. - ZigBee Base Device: This device is required for all ZigBee 3.0 nodes and deals with essential tasks for the whole node, such as commissioning.
+It does not occupy an endpoint. - ZigBee Cluster Library (ZCL): The ZCL provides the standard ZigBee clusters used by the device applications that run on the endpoints. - Application Support sub-layer (APS): The APS layer is responsible for: - Communicating with the relevant application for example, when a message arrives to illuminate an LED, the APS layer relays this instruction to the responsible application using the endpoint information in the message. - Maintaining binding tables (see Section 2.6.2) and sending messages between bound nodes - Providing communication with the Trust Centre to obtain authorisation